-Contributions to the Dean's Fund are used immediately to finance the cost of events, programs, giveaways, professional development, technology purchases, and more.
-Your gift provides the support needed to meet the ongoing needs of students and faculty to enhance their learning experience and engagement with the King Library.
+Contributions to the Dean's Fund can be used immediately to finance events, programs, giveaways, professional development, technology purchases, and more.
+Your gift provides the support needed to meet the ongoing needs of students and faculty to enhance their learning experiences and engagement with the King Library.

 NEH Challenge Grant: Digital Humanities Center

-The Dr. Martin Luther King, Jr. Library, in collaboration with the College of Humanities and Arts, received a National Endowment for the Humanities Challenge Grant to establish a Digital Humanities Center in the library.
-Your gift to this fund will be matched dollar for dollar by NEH
+The King Library, in collaboration with the College of Humanities and Arts, received a National Endowment for the Humanities Challenge Grant to establish a Digital Humanities Center in the library.
+Your gift to this fund will be matched dollar for dollar by NEH.

 Library Research Scholars Program

-Contributions to this fund support research scholars.
+Contributions to the Library Research Scholars Program support research scholars.
 Using King Library's collection, each student accepted into this program will be given a paid opportunity to conduct original research in the library on an hourly basis, while participating in a year-long program.